linode/docs/docs/websites/cms/drupal/how-to-install-and-configure-drupal-on-ubuntu-18-04/index.md

         sudo a2enmod rewrite

 2. Specify the rewrite conditions for your Drupal site's document root in Apache's configuration file using the text editor of your choice.
-If you installed and configured your Apache server using [LAMP stack on Debian 10](/docs/web-servers/lamp/how-to-install-a-lamp-stack-on-debian-10/) guide, the configuration file for your site is located at `/etc/apache2/sites-available/example.com.conf`.
+If you installed and configured your Apache server using [LAMP stack on Ubuntu 18.04](/docs/web-servers/lamp/how-to-install-a-lamp-stack-on-ubuntu-18-04/) guide, the configuration file for your site is located at `/etc/apache2/sites-available/example.com.conf`.

     {{< file "/etc/apache2/sites-available/example.com.conf" conf >}}
 <Directory /var/www/html/example.com/public_html>